js/Differati/README.md

 - Onion: change opacity to reveal differences
 - Difference: Only differences between the two images are shown, optioncally with false color
 - Easily overwrite old image with new, or the other way around

+## Installation

+Build and run from Xcode, or download the prebuilt binary from the [project's Github releases](https://github.com/js/Differati/releases)

 ## License